ECNTechnology/mycloudpbx-kb/guides/inbound-1300/readme.md

 <img style="width: auto; height: auto;" src="/images/inbound1300-5.png">

-Here you can add custom answer points based on the source location down to specific regions.
+Here you can add custom answer points based on the source location down to specific areas within regions.

-For example, you can set **Queensland** in the '_**state based routing**_', and in area based routing you can drill down to calls from '**Brisbane**' from both mobiles or landline source numbers.
+For example, you can set **Queensland** in the '_**state based routing**_', and in area based routing you can drill down to calls from '**Brisbane**' specific to mobiles or landline source numbers.

 Click '**Add**' to add an '**area answer point**'.